ptown2/GLMVS/lua/gamemodes/README_LAYOUT.txt

 local GAME = {}

-GAME.ID = ""							-- Gamemode's Folder ID, edited gamemodes (like TTT, redonettt or ttt_modified) will use the GAMEMODE.Name instead.
+GAME.ID			= ""					-- Gamemode's Folder -Name- ID, edited gamemodes (like TTT, redonettt or ttt_modified) will use the GAMEMODE.Name instead.
 GAME.Name		= ""					-- Gamemode's Name (You can get it from GM.Name or GAMEMODE.Name)
 GAME.MapPrefix	= {""}					-- Map prefixes
-GAME.MapFileDB = "mapcycle_*.txt"		-- Map cycle (Replace * with the gamemode's shorter name)
+GAME.MapFileDB	= "mapcycle_*.txt"		-- Recent Maps Data (Replace * with the Gamemode's ID)

 -- Hooks